aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 Related issue: WORDSNET-20546

-The following public method have been added to the ComHelper class:
+The following public method has been added to the ComHelper class:

 {{< highlight csharp >}}
 /// <summary>